Housing the Homeless

 Robert Gibson, commissioner of DSS, reports that it is challenging to provide adequate temporary shelter with the current hotel options.
 There aren’t enough quality rooms and DSS is often forced to use hotels that are too far away and/or have bad conditions.
 There are complaints of bed bugs, dirty sheets, and no toilet paper.

 The Galvan Foundation is opening a hotel that could serve the homeless population.
-DSS and Galvan are discussing a five year agreement.
+DSS and Galvan are discussing a three year agreement.

 The Sunset will also provide onsite wraparound services.
 Thirty percent of the revenue for the room rental will be allocated to services that could include counseling, housing assistance, and security.
-An agency with experience working with homeless people in Columbia County will be hired to manage the service and DSS will assist in hiring the providers.
-These services will supplement the DSS case worker and the other services available to all homeless people that are placed into temporary housing.
+DSS will hire an agency with experience working with homeless people in Columbia County to manage the service.
+The onsite services will supplement the DSS case worker and the other services available to all homeless people that are placed into temporary housing.
 The 30 percent would not go to regular hotel services or maintenance.
-Onsite office space for the service providers will be provided.
+There will be onsite office space for the service providers.

-The contract would create a reciprocal commitment for five years between DSS and Galvan.
+The contract would create a reciprocal commitment for three years between DSS and Galvan.
 DSS would prioritize the Sunset for placements and would only place homeless in other hotels after the Sunset is full.
-Columbia County would not be required to fill the Sunset, just that we place people there first.
+Columbia County would not be required to fill the Sunset, just that it place people there first.
 In return, the Sunset would prioritize renting rooms to DSS.
-Given the recent numbers of homeless, this agreement would likely lead to the Sunset to be full with DSS placements for the entire five year period.
+Given the recent numbers of homeless, this agreement would likely lead to the Sunset to be full with DSS placements for the entire three year period.

 It would be great to have the facility walking distance to grocery stores, workforce development opportunities, and services.
 While the Sunset Hotel location is not ideal, it is comparably closer than many of the current hotels in use.
 The average distance from the hotels to DSS Hudson office is 16.6 miles, while the Sunset is 5.3 miles.
 The average distance to a grocery store is 3.7 miles, the Sunset is 1 mile from Hannaford.